 Three histological types have been described:

-Ultrasound is also useful in guiding biopsy (both FNAC and core biopsies) but needs to be carried out with care to avoid facial nerve damage 8,9.
+Ultrasound is also useful in guiding a biopsy (both FNAC and core biopsies) but needs to be carried out with care to avoid facial nerve damage 8,9.

 - T1: usually of low intensity